Wings in the Dark: Production

 Principal photography for Wings in the Dark began on October 22, 1934.
 Captain Earl H. Robinson was the technical advisor on the film and adapted the screenplay with Dale Van Every.
-Amelia Earhart also visited the set as a consultant.
+Amelia Earhart also visited the set as a consultant, and was photographed alongside Loy in front of the plane.
 Ken Gordon's aircraft is a Lockheed Model 8 Sirius; other aircraft include a Travel Air B 4000, flown by Sheila Mason, and a Lockheed Vega 5B.

 Reception

 In his review for The New York Times, film critic Andre Sennwald described the film as "... a pleasantly performed and skillfully filmed melodrama of the peacetime airways which is hampered by an addle-pated narrative.
 High altitudes have a tendency to make scenarists just a trifle giddy, with the result that the big climax of the Paramount's new photoplay has the appearance of having been composed during a tail spin."

 Nell Shipman, one of the writers of the original story "Eyes of the Eagle", which pivoted upon a fictionalized version of Amelia Earhart, whom Shipman knew personally, was extremely disappointed by Myrna Loy's performance and the diminishing of the seeing eye dog as one of the main characters.
 Graham Greene called the film "as sentimental as it is improbable," but "... as exciting as it is naive."

+However, the reviewer for the Daily Variety gushed over Loy's performance, claiming "her love scenes are superb...she is enchanting!"

 Aviation historians consider Wings in the Dark one of a number of poorly done aviation films made during the early part of the Depression.